StockSharp/doc/en/topics/api/order_books/sparse.md

 ## Creating a Sparse Order Book

-To work with a grouped order book, you first need to set up reception through [subscriptions](subscriptions.md), and then call the extension method [Sparse](xref:StockSharp.Messages.Extensions.Sparse).
+To work with a grouped order book, you first need to set up reception through [subscriptions](subscriptions.md), and then call the extension method [Sparse](xref:StockSharp.Messages.Extensions.Sparse(StockSharp.Messages.IOrderBookMessage,System.Decimal,System.Nullable{System.Decimal})).
 The method takes the following parameters:

 - `priceRange` - the price difference up to which levels need to be expanded.
 - `priceStep` - the trading instrument's price step.
 It is used in case `priceRange` has a lower precision on price levels than `priceStep`, and it is necessary to round the obtained prices to the instrument's price step.